svenlange2/Ryzen-5800x3d-linux-undervolting/README.md

                         Set curve offset
   -c CORECOUNT, --corecount CORECOUNT
                         Set offset to cores [0..corecount] -r, --reset           Reset offsets to 0
-  -f, --force           Force positive offset if you really want to risk burning your CPU.
 ```

 3. The tool gives yu ability to see and write the PBO curve offsets on the fly.
 The corecount enables writing the offset to all the hardware cpu cores.
 On 5800x3d you have 8 cores (other 8 are virtual hyperthreading counterparts).
 So in my case Ill use it like this: